 Papp says most customer calls all start the same way, with questions about a specific truck or truck financing, and salespeople should have a call outline or script prepared to handle each call path.

-“If a customer is in control of a call,” he notes in his presentation, “you may never get to your objective of selling them a truck.”
+“If a customer is in control of a call,” he notes, “you may never get to your objective of selling them a truck.”

 Asking the right questions allows a salesperson to take control of a call, Papp says.
 The right questions at the right time will get a customer talking about his operation, why he needs a truck, what truck is best for his operation and which truck can he afford.